netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/acme.md

 If both `tls.crt` and `tls.key` are populated in the kubernetes secret, certificate generation is complete.
 If only tls.key is present, certificate generation is incomplete.
 Analyze the cert-manager logs for more details about the issue.

-### Analyze the logs from Citrix Ingress Controller
+### Analyze the logs from Citrix ingress controller

-If kubernetes secret is generated and complete, but this secret is not uploaded to Citrix ADC CPX or VPX, you can analyze the logs from citrix ingress controller using `kubectl logs` command.
+If kubernetes secret is generated and complete, but this secret is not uploaded to Citrix ADC CPX or VPX, you can analyze the logs from Citrix ingress controller using `kubectl logs` command.

     % kubectl logs -f cpx-ingress-685c8bc976-zgz8q